A Few Days in September

-A Few Days in September (Quelques jours en septembre) is the first film directed by Santiago Amigorena.
-The film premiered out of competition at the 2006 Venice Film Festival and received a special screening at the 2006 Toronto Film Festival.
+A Few Days in September (Quelques jours en septembre) is 2006 Italian-French drama film.
+It is the first film directed by Santiago Amigorena.
+It premiered out of competition at the 2006 Venice Film Festival and received a special screening at the 2006 Toronto Film Festival.

 Plot

 A Few Days in September imagines a scenario in which an American C.I.A. agent, Elliot, with advance intelligence about the attacks on New York's World Trade Center towers is being chased by an assassin, William Pound, while he is trying to reunite with his two grown up children with the help of an old colleague, Irène.